 Recently I’ve viewed multiple social media posts that criticize high school strength and conditioning coaches on their lifting programming and athletes’ technique.

 Coaches are full of opinions.
 Any seasoned strength and conditioning coach can walk into another coach’s weight room, watch their program, and pick something they feel like should be done better.
 All experienced coaches know that insufficient programming and poor lifting technique is in no way limited to high school strength and conditioning.
 I have seen bad technique and programing across all levels of strength and conditioning including high school, private and collegiate.
-The way we present these opinions is what, many times, strays from being constructive and turns into coach shaming.
+The way we present these opinions is what, many times, strays from being constructive coaching feedback and turns into coach shaming.
 I am in no way saying that coaches should be okay with bad technique and programming.
 We should all strive daily to better our coaching and we should be open to constructive criticism from other coaches.

 When we decide to offer constructive criticism on a coach’s program in the form of a social media post, let’s evaluate our true intentions.
 Is it to help correct poor form that could be potentially dangerous to the lifter?
 Or is it to publicly embarrass a coach by pointing out their bad coaching?
 Coaches will be more receptive to constructive criticism if someone reaches out to them personally and privately.
 I don’t know of any coach who wants to accept advice from someone who has tried to attack and embarrass them on social media.
 Coach shaming on social media is never the way to effectively offer true constructive criticism.